State Beekeeping Facts

 • OHIO: Ohio is home to the Lithopolis Honeyfest - an annual honey festival established to help further education about the beekeeping industry, increase the consumption of honey, and to raise awareness about the importance of honey bees for crop pollination.
 If you are in the area, be sure to stop by - it is always a “sweet” event!

-• PENNSYLVANIA: The 2011 and 2012 American Honey Queens were both from Pennsylvania.
+• PENNSYLVANIA: The current American Honey Queen is from here!
 The American Honey Queen Program was started in 1959 with the intent to promote beekeeping and the use of honey.
 We have that same intent today and have a goal to travel to all 50 states this year!

 • SOUTH CAROLINA: Tobacco is a large crop produced in South Carolina.
 Tobacco has been used for smoking for centuries.
 Beekeepers also use smoke to help calm the bees and prevent them from getting stung while taking care of their hives.